awsdocs/amazon-glacier-developer-guide/doc_source/using-aws-sdk-for-dot-net.md

 AmazonGlacierClient client = new AmazonGlacierClient(Amazon.RegionEndpoint.USWest2);
 ```

-The following snippet shows how to set the endpoint to the US West \(Oregon\) region in the high\-level API\.
+The following snippet shows how to set the endpoint to the US West \(Oregon\) Region in the high\-level API\.

 ```
 var manager = new ArchiveTransferManager(Amazon.RegionEndpoint.USWest2);
 ```

-For a current list of supported regions and endpoints, see [Accessing Amazon S3 Glacier](amazon-glacier-accessing.md)\.
+For a current list of supported AWS Regions and endpoints, see [Accessing Amazon S3 Glacier](amazon-glacier-accessing.md)\.